Cast Iron Chicken Marsala

 Prepare the Chicken Breasts

-• Working one at a time, place each one of the 4 chicken breast halves into a large gallon freezer bag, pressing out all of the air.
+- Working one at a time, place each one of the 4 chicken breast pieces into a large gallon freezer bag, pressing out all of the air.

-• Using the flat side of a meat mallet, pound out the chicken breast until it is about 1/2-inch in thickness, using your fingertips on your free hand to feel the chicken through the bag to see where you need to pound to make it even and flattened.
-Repeat the process with the remaining 3 chicken breasts.
+- Using the flat side of a meat mallet, pound out the chicken until it is about 1/2-inch in thickness.
+Repeat the process with the 3 remaining chicken breast pieces so that you wind up with 4 chicken cutlets. **As you're pounding out the chicken, use your fingertips on your free hand to feel the chicken through the bag to see where you need to pound with the mallet to make it evenly flattened.

 Saute the Mushrooms